 Each camp will also provide coaches a professional development opportunity.
 The camps will be open for coaches to observe and work along side of Provincial Coaches.
 Coaches will earn 3 professional development points towards their maintenance of certification.

-Fee per curler: $50.00 (includes HST) – includes lunch and snack
+Fee per curler: $50.00 (plus HST) – includes lunch and snack

-Fee per coach: $50.00 (includes HST) – includes lunch and snack
+Fee per coach: $50.00 (plus HST) – includes lunch and snack